From exploring unique wildlife to this region to sailing along the breathtaking coastline, these are just some of the things to do in Kangaroo Island.

 Get The Adrenaline Pumping With Some Adventure Activities

 Go ATV or horseback riding, try sandboarding, or explore the caves in Kelly Hills.
 There really is a lot of amazing adventures to do in Kangaroo Island, if you’re feeling up for it.

 Enjoy The Sightseeing

-Both the Emu Ridge Eucalyptus Oil Distillery and the Cape Willoughby Lighthouse are appealing attractions, and offer a glimpse into Kangaroo Island’s history.
+Both the Emu Ridge Eucalyptus Oil Distillery and the Cape Willoughby Lighthouse are appealing Kangaroo Island attractions, and offer a glimpse into its history.